BitVote/Demo/eth-entity/approach1/yellow_approach1.md

 Ethereum addresses are registered.

-The subjects to vote on are kept in a array with each votable subject'-string' 224 bytes long, and the first 32 are the count of votes received, and the rest are the strings.
+The subjects to vote on are kept in a array with each votable subject-string 224 bytes long, and the first 32 are the count of votes received, and the rest are the strings.
 This is done principly for simplicity.
 In the future, it will save on-blockchain space for magnet/swarm links instead.<sup>MAGNET_SWARM</sup> *Any* ethereum addresss can suggest